b-dagostino/charger-reliability/docs/source/index.rst

-.. evsepr documentation master file, created by sphinx-quickstart.
+.. evsee documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project evsepr's API docs!
+EVSEe: An operator-First EV Chargeing Performance Reporting Framework
 =============================================

 .. toctree::